Best jobs in Japan for foreigners without Japanese

 • English-speaking guests are common

-• Tourist-heavy regions need foreign staff
+• Tourist regions need foreign staff

-• Language support often provided
+• Language support is often provided

 Popular locations:

-• Okinawa
+• Tokyo, Kyoto, Osaka, Okinawa

-• Ski resorts (Hokkaido, Nagano)
+• Ski resorts in Hokkaido and Nagano

 5. ALT (Assistant Language Teacher)